+This is a story about squirrels and chipmunks.
+When you’re dealing with rodents, there is always the possibility of things going awry.
 Part of the work here involves modifying habitat so that it is more suitable for plants and animals that are losing ground in the competition for habitat, or succumbing to encroachment from aggressive invasive species.
-You might think that squirrels are not one of these species, but it turns out that our own Western grey squirrel, (as opposed to the non-native, ubiquitous and annoying Eastern grey squirrels) are listed as a sensitive species in Oregon, and threatened (one step before endangered) in Washington State.
+You might think that squirrels are not endangered since they are so common in urban areas, but it turns out that our own Western gray squirrel, (as opposed to the non-native, ubiquitous and annoying Eastern gray of the city) are listed as a sensitive species in Oregon, and threatened (one step before endangered) in Washington State.

 Our squirrel habitat project was especially fun, because as Dean (our contact at the conservation district) was learning new things, he passed them on to me.
 Dean had already scoped out a new section along the savanna and woodland for native squirrel habitat.
 The first step was to identify the species that were present, if any, using a hair trap (see below).

 As fungi soften up the wood in a dead tree by digesting the carbon, many organisms will move in.
-Beetles and other insects can be in living or dead wood; woodpeckers come looking for insects to eat and make holes which can offer nesting cavities for squirrels and other animals.
+Beetles and other insects can be in living or dead wood; woodpeckers come looking for insects to eat and make holes which can offer nesting cavities for squirrels and owls and other birds.
 A dead tree on the ground or standing will end up have more biological action going on than it did when it was alive.

 Cavities in living or dead trees are part of a diverse structure in either oak or fir woods and are normally present in older stands, but not usually tree farms.
 Processes that create structure for habitat naturally (broken branches, fungus, insects) will produce a “messier” look, which is normal.
-In the absence of a lightning strike or whole tree death, mechanically limbing and topping will create an ‘artificial’ snag.
+In the absence of a lightning strike or whole tree death, mechanically limbing and topping will create an artificial snag.

 Girdling a tree makes it eventually fall over, breaking at the bottom where the cuts were made.
 Not so safe if you’re walking around, plus it doesn’t last as long as one that is top-killed.
 Topped trees tend to “melt” according to the cutter who made our snags.
 Altogether a longer-lasting and safer option.
 Since topping is a fairly expensive operation, we chose just three of the largest firs for this treatment.
 Some limbs are left on to prolong the life of what tree is left after the gory operation: